 Legalization is a semantic due to the fact people will do it anyways but its an important one because nobody wants to go to jail.
-Whether its medical or recreational, there needs to be a process that people are abiding by to be good neighbours.
+Whether Washington cannabis is medical or recreational, there needs to be a process that people are abiding by to be good neighbours.

 The difference between buying cannabis as a patient in 2010 vs now as a consumer is Price vs Quality and the rebuilding culture in the State around cannabis.

 Before I502 Recreational Marijuana, there was medical, an experiment that showed the inevitable open free market is suitable for all.

 What medical provided was safe access to a plant that has killed no one.
 What the medical structure offered was a way for people not to get arrested.
 A system for residents of Washington State to be good citizens.